Carlos Bolsonaro: Politics

 In 2000, Carlos Bolsonaro was the youngest councillor elected in Brazil's history, having received 16,053 votes.
 In 2016, he was re-elected to a fifth term, being the most voted councillor of Rio de Janeiro with 106,657 votes.

-Carlos is credited with having created and coordinated hate cabinet, a virtual militia designed to create and spread through social media malicious content in support of his father.
+Carlos is credited with having created and coordinated a "hate cabinet", a virtual militia designed to create and spread through social media malicious content in support of his father.

 Personal life

 In 2023, it was reported that Carlos is in a relationship with the economist and representative of Brazil at the Inter-American Development Bank (IDB), Martha Seillier.
 Their first daughter, named Júlia, was born on 13 February 2023.
 She is the fourth granddaughter of the former President of Brazil, Jair Bolsonaro.